openshift-cs/okd.io/docs/wg_docs/okd-io.md

 As part of the build process a linkchecker application will check the generated html site for any broken links.
 You can run this linkchecker locally using the instructions.
 If any links in the documentation should be excluded from the link checker, such as links to localhost, then they should be added as a regex to the linkcheckerrc file, located in the root folder of the project - see [linkchecker documentation](https://linkchecker.github.io/linkchecker/index.html) for additional information

-## Extensions used in the prototype
+## Markdown Extensions used in OKD.io

-There are a number of Markdown extensions being used in the prototype.
+There are a number of Markdown extensions being used to create the site.
 See the mkdocs.yml file to see which extensions are configured.
 The documentation for the extensions can be found [here](https://python-markdown.github.io/extensions/)

 ### Link configuration